-Outdoor Dining Guide for OC - OceanCity.com
+Ocean City, MD Outdoor Dining Guide - Top 10 Outdoor Restaurants in OC

 Macky’s Bayside Bar & Grill

 Macky’s Bayside Bar and Grill is a popular place to hang out with friends and relax.
-Macky’s slogan is, “Where life is good”.
-It’s easy to understand why life is so good while you’re sitting on the sand at Macky’s, eating great food, enjoying a drink, and relaxing.
+Macky’s slogan is “Where life is good,” and it’s easy to understand why life is so good while you’re sitting on the sand at Macky’s eating great food, enjoying a drink and generally chilling out.
 Macky’s outdoor dining area seats 140 people.
-On the private bayside beach you can spot crabs, fish, other forms of sea life, and shells.
-Macky’s specializes in New Orleans, South Florida, Cajun, and Eastern Shore seafood creations.
+On the private bayside beach you can search for crabs, fish, other forms of sea life, and shells.
+Macky’s specializes in New Orleans, South Florida, Cajun and Eastern Shore seafood fare.

 Macky’s cultivates a family-friendly atmosphere – Ocean City Restaurants